astropy/SPISEA/docs/index.rst

 We encourage contributions to SPISEA, particular those that add support for star formation histories, new models, higher spectral resolution, etc.
-For feature additions, we ask that users fork or branch off of the development repository, make their changes, and then submit merge and pull requests.
+For feature additions, we ask that users make their own fork of the repository, make their changes, and then submit a pull request to the "dev" branch.

+All contributions will be acknowledged in the :ref:`contributors` file.
+Contributors with features used in future code releases will be co-authors in future SPISEA software papers.